pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

 ### Research Interests
 * I like research with real-wrold applications.
 Personally, I am trying to and desire to cooperate with industry.
 Specifially, I focus on
-* * Revenue management in recommendation systems (like live-streaming platforms)
+  * Revenue management in recommendation systems (like live-streaming platforms)
-* * Investment management in innovation market
+  * Investment management in innovation market
-* * player matching in games (which I have no paper related to, but aim to focus on in the future)
+  * Player matching in games (which I have no paper related to, but aim to focus on in the future)
-* * policy implications for government (for example carbon emission control) etc.
+  * Policy implications for government (for example carbon emission control) etc.
 * In order to outpt good application articles and convince the industry, I am learning and have grasped many methodologies, including  mechanism design, dyanmic programming, complexity analysis, stochastic optimization, bandits and online algorithms.
 Recently, I am also very interested in algorithmic game theory and privacy preserving algorithms.
 * I will devote half of my attention on empirical study in the future.